How to Grow Lamb’s Ear Plant

 Harvest

-The best time to harvest lamb’s ear is in late spring to early summer when the leaves are at their peak.
-Harvest in the morning after the dew has dried for the freshest leaves.
+The best time to harvest lamb’s ear is in late spring to early summer.
+You should harvest it in the morning after the dew has dried for the freshest leaves.

 Read more

-Use clean, sharp scissors or pruning shears to avoid damaging the plant.
-Collect the harvested leaves in a clean basket or container.
+I recommend using clean, sharp scissors or pruning shears to avoid damaging the plant.
+Then you can collect the harvested leaves in a clean basket or container.

 Read more